cbroeren/ember-context-menu/README.md

 ### Label icons

+:no_entry_sign: (Temporary removed from 0.2.0 until the ember-font-awesome will be updated)

-You can optionally set an icon to show in front of the label.
-Just give the name of the icon.
+~~You can optionally set an icon to show in front of the label.
+Just give the name of the icon.~~

 ```js
   contextItems: [